 Brokerage Firm Information on FINRA BrokerCheck

-While you’ll surely want to learn about the advisor or broker you may work with, the firm itself matters, too.
+While you’ll surely want to learn about the broker you may work with, the firm itself matters, too.
 Learning about the firm may give you some insight into the kinds of overarching practices your advisor/broker engages in.
 Much of the firm information found on BrokerCheck may overlap with what’s available for a broker, but things are typically more general.
-Check out what you’ll find below:
+Here’s what you’ll find:

 - Report Summary